-How Philip Roth fits into this is that he is the one author, more than any other, who has been accused consistently of objectifying women, of misogyny, of pornography.
-His critics claim that he is guilty of creating female characters who exist solely as sex objects.
-Much of the time I think this is bogus, that his female characters are not empty vessels [they have jobs, have opinions, etc].
-In any case, i believe that sexism is levelled at the man because women do not understand how men think or, more commonly, they don’t want to accept it; to this end The Fappening ought to be something of an eye-opener.
+To this end The Fappening – which was the name given to the hacking and release of a large number of explicit celebrity pictures – ought to be something of an eye-opener.
 Thousands, millions probably, of dudes looking at, searching for, discussing etc, a bunch of pictures of naked women.
-It isn’t a minority who are drawn to this sort of thing, it is men, period.
+It isn’t a minority who are drawn to this sort of thing, it is pretty much men, period.
 And women?
 All around the world, every day, they are happily taking these pictures, allowing themselves to be objectified.
 Yes, even celebrities are doing it.
 What has been most enlightening is that certain women have decided, in order to show support for one of the victims, to post saucy pictures of themselves on public networking sites, thereby achieving nothing other than further titillating the people they are so eager to disparage.
-Ah, well, how then can one, in the face of all this, read a Philip Roth novel and denounce it?
+And, well, how then can one, in the face of all this, read a Philip Roth novel and denounce it?
 Is he part of the problem or just telling the truth?
-Isn’t it simply a fact of life that, yes, women are objectified by men and that, conversely, some enjoy being objectified?
+Isn’t it simply a fact of life that, yes, women are objectified by men and that, conversely, some enjoy being objectified in certain circumstances?

 The stuff that generally tends to gross readers out, or offend them – Sabbath wanking over Drenka’s grave, or to a photograph of a College student while staying with her father – didn’t bother me at all; I found those parts of the novel amusing, vaudeville.
 That some are offended by the novel is galling, not because I want to tell people how to react, but simply because one only needs to read a single review or even the blurb on the back of the book in order to know what is in store for you; let’s be honest, anyone finding themselves offended by Sabbath’s Theater wanted to be, looked and hoped for it.
 In any case, Mickey Sabbath is deliberately grotesque, deliberately over-the-top; he is Shakespearean in proportion – he is a Richard III or Hamlet; Mickey is a man on the edge, tormented by the loss of his lover, who was apparently quite some sack artist, and petrified of the prospect of not being able, at his age, to replace her.
 At least on the most superficial level.
 Yet, what is interesting about a book so full of sex, featuring a man so seemingly sex-obsessed, is that Sabbath’s Theater is not really about sex at all.